karllark/dust_extinction/paper/paper.md

 # Summary

-Extinction describes the effects of dust on observations of single star due to the dust along the line-of-sight to a star removing flux by absorbing photons and scattering photons out of the line-of-sight.
-The wavelength dependence of dust extinction (also know as extinction curves) provides fundamental information about the size, composition, and shape of interstellar dust grains.
+Extinction describes the effects of dust on observations of a single star due to the dust along the line-of-sight to the star removing flux by absorbing photons and scattering photons out of the line-of-sight.
+The wavelength dependence of dust extinction (also known as extinction curves) provides fundamental information about the size, composition, and shape of interstellar dust grains.
 In general, models giving the wavelength dependence of extinction are used to model or correct the effects of dust on observations.
-This python astropy affiliated package [@Astropy22] provides many of the published extinction models in one place with a consistent interface.
+This Python Astropy-affiliated package [@Astropy22] provides many of the published extinction models in one place with a consistent interface.

 # Statement of need

 Many observation- and theory-based extinction curves have been presented in the literature.
-Having one python package providing these models ensures that they are straightforward to use and used within their valid wavelength and parameter (where appropriate) ranges.
+Having one Python package providing these models ensures that they are straightforward to use and used within their valid wavelength and parameter (where appropriate) ranges.
 Other packages provide extinction curves, but they generally provide one or a small number of curves for specialized purposes [e.g., @Barbary16].

-The types of extinction models supported are Averages, Parameter Averages, Grain Models, and Shapes.
+The types of extinction models supported are Averages, Parameter Averages, Grain odels, and Shapes.
 The Averages are averages of a set of measured extinction curves and examples are shown in \autoref{fig:averages}.
 The Parameter Averages are extinction curve averages that depend on a parameter, often $R(V) = A(V)/E(B-V)$ which is the ratio of total to selective extinction.
 \autoref{fig:parameter_averages} shows examples of such models.
-The Grain Models are those extinction curves computed using dust grain models.
-See
-\autoref{fig:grain} and note that these models provide dust extinction predictions from X-ray through submm wavelengths.
-The final type of models are Shapes that provide flexible functional forms that fit selected wavelength ranges (see \autoref{fig:shapes} for an example).
+The Grain odels are those extinction curves computed using dust grain models (\autoref{fig:grain)}.
+Note that only these models provide dust extinction predictions from X-ray through submm wavelengths.
+The final type of models are Shapes that provide flexible functional forms that fit selected wavelength ranges (see \autoref{fig:shapes} for examples).

 ![Examples of Average models based on observations in the Milky Way, Large Magellanic Cloud (LMC), and Small Magellanic Cloud (SMC) [@Bastiaansen92; @Gordon03; @Gordon09; @Gordon21; @Gordon24].\label{fig:averages}](average_models_uv_nir.png){
 width=70% }